Children's Health Defense: Anti-vaccination campaigns

-Children's Health Defense petitioned the Food and Drug Administration in May 2021 to have authorization of all COVID-19 vaccines resciended, and to refuse to authorize any other vaccine protecting against the disease in the future.
+Children's Health Defense petitioned the Food and Drug Administration in May 2021 to have authorization of all COVID-19 vaccines rescinded, and to refuse to authorize any other vaccine protecting against the disease in the future.
 The petition was filed by Kennedy and advisory board member Meryl Nass, a doctor who saw her license suspended by the Maine Board of Licensure in Medicine in 2022.
 Kennedy and Nass advocated for the use of ivermectin and hydroxychloroquine instead of vaccination, even though those two drugs were already known at the time to be ineffective against COVID.

 The organization uses social media and internet advertising to propagate anti-vaccination messages, targeting young parents and minorities in the United States.
 During the COVID-19 pandemic, those communications attempted to downplay the risk posed by the virus, to argue the new vaccines are dangerous, and to undermine public health authorities.
 The Center for Countering Digital Hate identifies the group as one of the leaders of the anti-vaccination movement online.
 In August 2022, the organization's accounts on Meta platforms, Facebook and Instagram, were terminated for repeatedly breaching the platforms' policies.
 While Instagram removed Robert F. Kennedy Jr.'s account from its platform in February 2021, it did not take any measure against the Children's Health Defense account.
 Between Instagram and Facebook, the organization had a reach of 300,000 subscribers in 2021.

 The organization also organized rallies against public health measures aiming at mitigating the impact of the pandemic, such as the one in Washington on January 23, 2022.
 This particular demonstration featured other leaders of the American anti-vaccination movement such as Del Bigtree; both Kennedy and Bigtree compared vaccine mandates to oppression in Nazi-occupied countries during World War II.
 The demonstration was also attended by a group from neo-fascist organization Proud Boys.